 How Overall Score is Calculated

 Overall Score calculation is a three-step process: weight, range, and rounding.
-Overall Score can be changed during an open review, so if you find yourself in need of calibrating score ranges or the weight of goals and competencies before closing a review, feel free to do so!
+Unlike goal and competency sliders, Overall Score can be changed during an open review, so if you find yourself in need of calibrating score ranges or the weight of goals and competencies before closing a review, feel free to do so!
+Changing the score configuration only adjusts how scores are calculated, not the scores themselves, ensuring your data isn't manipulated after the fact.
 Here's the formula for calculating the score manually.

 Step 1: Weighting of Score